Territorial Considerations: the EU Perspective

 The implementation and qualified effects tests

 The CJEU has not (yet) specifically addressed the question of how the implementation and qualified effects tests should be applied to competition damages claims.
-However, the issue has been considered in detail by at least one Member State court.
+However, the issue has been considered in detail by an English court.
 On 16 February 2018, the English Court of Appeal handed down judgment in iiyama (UK) Ltd and others v.
 Samsung Electronics Co Ltd and others (iiyama), and the case has become a leading English authority on the territorial reach of EU competition law in competition damages claims brought by indirect purchasers (i.e., parties that have not purchased the cartelised products directly from the cartelists, but instead acquired them at a later stage in the supply chain).

 The proceedings in iiyama concerned two competition law damages claims brought by the iiyama group in relation to cartels in the sectors of cathode ray tubes (CRTs) and liquid crystal displays (LCDs).
 CRTs and LCDs are component parts in television and computer monitors.
 What is crucial to the territorial analysis in this case is the indirect nature of the claimants’ purchases of CRTs and LCDs from the cartelists and the fact that most of the stages of the supply chain through which the claimants had acquired the cartelised products took place outside the EU.
 The CRTs and LCDs were first supplied to original equipment manufacturers (OEMs) in Asia.
 The OEMs incorporated the CRTs and LCDs into computer monitors and supplied these to a claimant holding company, also in Asia.
 The claimant holding company then supplied the computer monitors to claimant subsidiary companies within the EU, for onward sale and distribution in the EU.